X

 Call us or visit our store in person, and we'd be happy to help you figure out which profile would be best for your needs.

 In California, any trailer with a GVWR of 3,000 pounds or more is required to have brakes.
-You’ll find many single axle trailers at our stores equipped with 3,500 lb axles that are de-rated so their sticker shows a GVWR of 2990 lbs.
+You’ll find many single axle trailers at our stores equipped with 3,500 lb axles that are de-rated so their sticker s a GVWR of 2990 lbs.
 This sticker allows you to avoid the additional ~$500 upgrade to add brakes, but it does take away ~600 lbs from your potential payload capacity on the trailer.

 Typically, the payload capacity will be around 1,500 lbs in a de-rated single axle enclosed trailer (give or take a couple hundred pounds depending on size).
 If you want to carry more weight you should either add brakes or opt for a tandem axle trailer.
 A National Name Brand's tandem axle trailers have brakes equipped on all 4 wheels, and comes standard with an emergency break-away system to stop the trailer in the event that it ever detaches from your vehicle while towing.